ppy/osu-wiki/news/2023/2023-11-11-new-featured-artist-solarbear.md

 ![](https://assets.ppy.sh/artists/388/header.jpg)

-Mishmashing classic gameboy samples with genre elements ranging from electro house to metal alongside a ton of variable time signatures, **Solarbear** shows just how exotic chiptune music can be.
+Mishmashing classic Game Boy samples with genre elements ranging from electro house to metal alongside a ton of variable time signatures, **Solarbear** shows just how exotic chiptune music can be.

 **5** tracks shined enough to make their way to [**Solarbear**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/388).
 Pick them up while they're hot (which should be a few million years, give or take).